sungnga/react-colors-app/README.md

 - Create Snackbar letting user know what they've changed format.
 Do this in Navbar component
   - Use Material UI Snackbar, IconButton, and CloseIcon component
   - Style Snackbar
+- Add footer to the Palette component
+  - Style the footer
+- Integrate React Router

 ## Libraries Used